 Successful negligent infliction of emotional distress recovery can stem from:

 As you can see, there are a variety of scenarios where the infliction of emotional distress (intentional or otherwise) can result in successful recovery.
 However, it is not just the scenario that affects someone’s ability to recover; it is also the impact it has on the defendant.

 How Physical Harm Plays a Roll

 Although all cases involving emotional distress make the argument that the defendant was mentally harmed, recovery is more likely to be successful when physical injuries are tied with the case.
 For example, if someone suffers a car accident and receives post-traumatic stress disorder (PTSD), he or she may be able to recover for their mental anguish alone even though they don’t have physical injuries.
 However, if someone suffers a car accident and receives PTSD and a well-documented contusion on his or her forehead, he or she is more likely to recover from the accident than the person with no physical injuries.

 The reason physical harm plays such an integral role in successful emotional distress recovery is that the judge or the jury who decides the outcome of the case is a subjective entity.
 Some people doubt the existence of mental trauma, especially when it is not accompanied by physical injuries.
 However, when people see photos or videos of someone who has received a physical injury, they are more likely to believe that emotional trauma occurred as well.
 All that to say, while we know that emotional trauma can be just as, if not more, severe than physical injuries, not everyone sees it that way, and at the end of the day, the interpretation of the facts is what matters in the courtroom.

-The Two Types of Compensation
+Different Types of Compensation You Can Receive

 When someone is attempting to recover compensation under a Texas emotional distress claim, there are two types of compensation recovery: economic and noneconomic.